jolie/docs/README.md

-# docs
+# The Jolie Documentation files

-The Jolie Documentation files
+This book is the reference documentation for the [Jolie](http://jolie-lang.org) language.